 Among other serious national security concerns, CIA and U.S. military intelligence had determined that the Soviet Union and North Vietnam were egregiously violating the Kingdom of Laos' neutrality, and signed international diplomatic accords, by supplying large numbers of Soviet weapons to communist Laotian guerrillas and North Vietnamese forces, and establishing a trail and supply network (including the Ho Chi Minh Trail) through Laos to seek to offensively attack South Vietnam and possibly U.S. military bases in the Kingdom of Thailand.
-Consequently, in a follow-on strategy to President Dwight Eisenhower's earlier efforts in Laos and Indochina, President Kennedy's Administration bolstered CIA and U.S. Special Forces Teams, and other DOD "sheep dipped" personnel (military personnel officially removed from DOD payroll, and other records, and given a new civilian identity) from the U.S. Air Force and Army, and deployed them to Laos in an enhanced and more aggressive posture.
-This secret U.S. force were deployed to recruit, train, pay and fight alongside the Lao Hmong "U.S. Secret Army."
+Consequently, in a follow-on strategy to

+President Dwight Eisenhower's earlier efforts in Laos and Indochina, President Kennedy's Administration bolstered CIA and U.S. Special Forces Teams, and other DOD "sheep dipped" personnel (military personnel officially removed from DOD payroll, and other records, and given a new civilian identity) from the U.S. Air Force and Army, and deployed them to Laos in an enhanced and more aggressive posture.
+This secret U.S. force was deployed to recruit, train, pay and fight alongside the Lao Hmong "U.S. Secret Army" (L'Armee Clandestine), a follow on to French efforts in Indochina following the defeat at Dien Bien Phu.
 This U.S. covert policy, and the deployment of the Lao Hmong "U.S. Secret Army", was cautiously undertaken to avoid overt international treaty violations signed with the Soviet Union on Laos' "neutrality", and avert a nuclear and conventional war with the Soviet Union and China (PRC).
-Thus, the U.S. strategy, and doctrine, of "Plausible Deniability" was conceived, developed, implemented and expanded in the Kingdom of Laos.
+Thus, the U.S. strategy, and doctrine, of "Plausible Deniability" was conceived, developed, implemented, and expanded, in the Kingdom of Laos, to counter Russia's and the PRC's revolutionary ambitions in Indochina and globally.

-Therefore, the "U.S. Secret Army" was envisioned and created by the White House, under Presidents Eisenhower and Kennedy to covertly defend U.S. national security interests, and at the same time prevent a nuclear war, or conventional war, with the Soviet Union and PRC, during those crisis years, when the world sat darkly at the brink of nuclear annihilation and the very potential outbreak of a Soviet-U.S., or China-U.S., Third World War, "World War III."
+Therefore, the "U.S. Secret Army" was envisioned and created by the White House, under Presidents Eisenhower and Kennedy to covertly defend vital U.S. national security interests, and at the same time prevent a nuclear war, or conventional war, with the Soviet Union and PRC, during those crisis years, when the world sat darkly at the brink of nuclear annihilation and the very potential outbreak of a Soviet-U.S., or China-U.S., Third World War, "World War III."
 During those perilous Cold War years, when tensions were at their greatest between the nuclear Superpowers, and the largest and most powerful land armies in human history faced off against one another in Berlin and Europe (the Warsaw Pact and NATO), the "U.S. Secret Army" in Laos was indeed critical in this strategic regard, embodying America's third national security option, "Third Option," which is often a little-known, little-understood, but an important, reality shrouded in the deepest of black, classified secrecy, until recent years.
 President Kennedy, and two subsequent U.S. Presidents, from both political parties, understood this and secretly and aggressively implemented this policy option, the "Third Option," with the help of the Lao-Hmong "U.S. Secret Army."